 In total, to cover proceeding medical bills, lost income and the compensation now relating to his psychological disorders, added to the existing injuries, Joe’s claim would amount to roughly $1.87 million.

 So, on Precise Investigation joining the CNP bandwagon, our first operation for the company was to investigate Mr Stevens with the aim of determining the true nature of his injuries, the severity of his symptoms and, ultimately, the legitimacy of his claims.

-Following on from the investigators before us, we arranged to carry out our surveillance in tandem with a scheduled IME (Insurance/Independent Medical Exam), following which we were asked to monitor his movements specifically over the upcoming weekend as it was thought that the Subject would be attending football practice with his son.
+Following on from the investigators before us, we arranged to carry out our surveillance as the Subject attended a known appointment in town, following which we were asked to monitor his movements specifically over the upcoming weekend as it was thought that he'd be attending football practice with his son.

 On receiving our findings for the ensuing 16-hour surveillance period, the claim was assessed, finding that while Joe had been well observed and captured on both video and stills as he went about a number of day-to-day activities, CNP Finance would require additional surveillance a few months later.

 We therefore conducted another 15 hours of surveillance on the Subject, this time using two operatives to monitor the Subject, at the same time, and again passed our findings on to CNP who received and re-assessed the claim.